culibraries/folio/pulumi/README.md

 ### Getting 'too many open files' error when running `pulumi up`

-This can manifest in a lot of different errors, that appear to be related to networking or other things, but they alls share a common thread which is a message like `too many open files`.
+This can manifest in a lot of different errors, that appear to be related to networking or other things, but they all share a common thread which is a message like `too many open files`.
 The solution is to increase your file limit from the default on MacOS which is 256.
 ```sh
 limit -n 2048
 ```
 If you get an error when trying to set this, restart your terminal session and you should be ok.